-Apart from the ratification of the Convention No. 98 of the International Labour Organisation concerning the Application of the Principles of the Right to Organise and to Bargain Collectively, the Indonesian law regime recognised the trade union concept through Law No. 21 of 2000 on the Labour Union (Labour Union Law).
+Apart from the ratification of the Convention No. 98 of the International Labour Organisation concerning the Application of the Principles of the Right to Organise and to Bargain Collectively, the Indonesian law regime recognised the trade union concept through Law No. 21 of 2000 on the Labour Union (Labour Union Law) - enacted on 4 August 2000.
 The Labour Union Law guarantees the employees' rights to establish a trade union as to, among others, create harmonious, dynamics and fair industrial relations with the employer.
 There is a minimum requirement of 10 employees to establish a trade union, which shall be registered and notified to the local manpower office, as well as its employer.
 In addition to a trade union, the Labour Union Law also allows the establishment of a trade union federation, which comprises a minimum of five trade unions, as well as trade union confederation, with a minimum of three trade union federations.

-As a rule of thumb, Law No. 13 of 2003 on Manpower, as amended by Law No. 11 of 2020 on Job Creation (Manpower Law) provides that a company regulation, governing rights and obligations of the employer and its employees shall be concluded and registered to the relevant manpower office should they employ 10 or employees.
+As a rule of thumb, Law No. 13 of 2003 on Manpower, as amended by Law No. 11 of 2020 on Job Creation [Manpower Law] - enacted on 25 March 2003 and amended on 2 November 2020 provides that a company regulation, governing rights and obligations of the employer and its employees shall be concluded and registered to the relevant manpower office should they employ 10 or employees.
 If the employees then decide to form a trade union, a collective labour agreement can be concluded and shall also be registered to the relevant manpower office.

 Another notable provision relating to employment issues are the amended termination grounds, as well as the multiplier of severance payment for terminated employees.
-Prior to the enactment of Law No. 11 of 2020 on Job Creation, termination grounds were governed under several provisions under the Manpower Law.
+Prior to the enactment of Law No. 11 of 2020 on Job Creation - enacted on 2 November 2020, termination grounds were governed under several provisions under the Manpower Law.
 Currently, those have been unified under article 154A of the Manpower Law where termination due to efficiency, either to prevent or caused by losses suffered by the employer is now allowed.
 In addition, the Manpower Law also introduced different multipliers of severance payment for certain termination grounds.
 These new provisions sparked controversy as they were deemed to adversely reduce the terminated employees' rights.